 This conference has been held annually since 2015.
 It is a one-day conference held in the spring that includes keynote speakers, panel discussions and round table activities.
-This conference is a collaboration between partners: The Missouri Municipal League, the Institute for Public Policy at the University of Missouri-Columbia, the Missouri School Board Association, the Missouri Association of Counties and Focus St. Louis.
+This conference is a collaboration between partners: The Missouri Municipal League, the Institute of Public Policy at the University of Missouri-Columbia, the Missouri School Boards' Association, the Missouri Association of Counties and Focus St. Louis.

 The underlying principle for the conference is an in-depth discussion of crucial but often overlooked elements of the political process.
 Each of the Partners in Governance partners brings a unique perspective to this collaboration.
 By joining forces, it is the hope of the group to create a forum in which important aspects of the process of political decision-making are explored in a systematic, non-partisan manner, drawing on each partner’s expertise to provide practical governance insights as well as a deeper understanding of the dynamics, issues, values, and consequences involved.